miroR/uncenz/README.md

 https://wiki.wireshark.org/SSL

-You certainly need to understand and modify a few things if, say, your display is not 800x600 or 1024x768 (which are offered in the script by mere uncommenting some lines and commenting out other lines), and probably other things.
+You certainly need to understand and modify a few things if, say, your display is not 1024x768 or 800x600 (which are offered in the script by mere uncommenting some lines and commenting out other lines), and probably other things.

-Currently the only way to set up uncenz for your environment is: uncommenting and modifying the scripts :-) .
+Currently the only way to set up some of the functionality in uncenz for your environment is: uncommenting and modifying the scripts :-) .

+E.g., if you don't use grsecurity hardened kernel, you need to do some uncommenting.
+I'll make it an include, some day.
+(Not in a hurry.)

+However, the dumpcap line can now be dealt with via a completely new include of your own.

 And, for complete use, $SSLKEYLOGFILE on Wireshark's Wiki above needs to be understood and applied.
+It makes little sense to record the network, without logging the SSL-keys, so if you can't set your SSL-keys to be logged, there's little use of uncenz for your either.
+Set off on the steep learning curve, Tuxian!

 No attempt is made to explain the SSL capturing in this set of scripts, but the last line from wherever you store your effemeral keys is taken out in all the